 Helping someone with an addictive disorder

 When someone is taking steps to reduce or stop an addiction, you can show your support.
-It often helps to encourage and motivate the person, and avoid enabling addictive behaviour with money or opportunities for the activity.
+It helps to encourage and motivate the person, and avoid enabling addictive behaviour with money or opportunities for the activity.

 If you are involved in supporting someone experiencing an addiction, it is important to look after yourself as well.
-You can find more information on our our support for carers page.
+You can find more information on our support for carers page.